The free splitting complex of a free group II: Loxodromic outer automorphisms

 \section{Free splittings and marked graph pairs}

+In this section we review the free splitting complex (see \cite[Section 1]{HandelMosher:FreeSplittingHyperbolic}) and we describe a new approach using marked graph pairs.

-A \emph{free splitting} of $F_n$ is a minimal simplicial action of $F_n$ on a simplicial tree $T$ with trivial edge stabilizers; we follow the convention of suppressing the action and letting $T$ stand for the free splitting.
+\paragraph{Free splittings.} A \emph{free splitting} of $F_n$ is a minimal simplicial action of $F_n$ on a simplicial tree $T$ with trivial edge stabilizers; we follow the convention of suppressing the action and letting $T$ stand for the free splitting.
 Two free splittings are equivalent if there is an equivariant homeomorphism between their trees.
-The homeomorphism is not assumed to be simplicial so the equivalence class of a free splitting is completely determined by its natural simplicial structure; i.e. the one in which all vertices have valence at least three.
+The homeomorphism is not assumed to be simplicial so the equivalence class of a free splitting is completely determined by the \emph{natural simplicial structure} on $T$, meaning the unique simplicial structure in which all vertices have valence at least three.
 Note that if two free splittings have the same underlying trees and if their $F_n$ actions differ only by conjugation by an element of $F_n$ then the free splittings are equivalent.
 A \emph{$k$-edge splitting} is one with $k$ orbits of natural edges.